 Mixing of cohorts needs to be limited as much as possible.
 Educate students on the need to physical distance from those in different cohorts.
 Numbers should be limited in each washroom with a sign indicating the numbers of people permitted in the washroom at one time, based on the size of washroom and number of stalls.
 There is no need to wash hands before, but it is important that hands are washed afterwards.
 Increased cleaning and disinfection of the washroom is necessary.
 Washrooms need to be cleaned and disinfected at least twice a day.

 Students could still be permitted to leave.
-It would be important to emphasize physical distancing and encourage wearing a face covering when interacting with peers outside their family, social circle or cohort.
-Also, students should be reminded about mandatory face coverings when entering public buildings such as restaurants, convenience stores and grocery stores.
+It would be important to emphasize physical distancing and encourage wearing a mask when interacting with peers outside their family or cohort.
+Also, students should be reminded about mandatory masks when entering public buildings such as restaurants, convenience stores and grocery stores.
 In addition, whether on- or off-site for lunch or free time, all students should wash their hands on re-entry to school.

 Movement within the school needs to be done in a way that permits physical distancing between cohorts.
 Staggering recess times, and times when classes are accessing outdoors or other parts of the school.
 Have class changes in larger areas, instead of in the hall.
 Time should be scheduled to allow for disinfection of gym equipment between cohorts, this would cut down on cross traffic entering and exiting the gym.
 For example, if a class is waiting to go outside, have the class go outside while the first class is still there, the two classes need to be under control and able to physical distance from each other in the larger space to allow for the first class to leave.